A Study of Posterior Stability for Time-Series Latent Diffusion: Problem Analysis

 \paragraph{Autoregressive decoder.} Consider that decoder $\mathbf{f}^{\mathrm{dec}}$ has an autoregressive structure, which conditions on latent variable $\mathbf{z}$ and prefix $\mathbf{X}_{1:t-1} = [\mathbf{x}_1, \mathbf{x}_2, \cdots, \mathbf{x}_{t-1}]$ to predict the next observation $\mathbf{x}_t$.
 With abuse of notation, we set $\mathbf{x}_0 = \mathbf{z}$ and formulate the decoder as

 where the representation $\mathbf{h}_t, t \ge 1$ is linearly projected to multiple parameters (e.g., mean vector and covariance matrix) that determine the distribution $p^{\mathrm{gen}}(\mathbf{x}_t \mid \mathbf{z}, \mathbf{X}_{1:t-1})$ of some family (e.g., Gaussian).
-Examples of such a decoder include RNN~\cite{hochreiter1997long} and Transformer~\cite{NIPS2017_3f5ee243}.
+Examples of such a decoder include recurrent neural networks (RNN)~\citep{hochreiter1997long} and Transformer~\citep{NIPS2017_3f5ee243}.
 We put the formulation details of these example in Appendix~\ref{appendix:enc}.